cavico/sociedadevegana.com.br/content/go-vegan/definition-of-veganism/index.md

 date: 2020-07-25T17:40:32-03:00
 draft: true
 ---
-## Veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.
+## Veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose

 **There are many ways to embrace vegan living.
 Yet one thing all vegans have in common is a plant-based diet avoiding all animal foods such as meat (including fish, shellfish and insects), dairy, eggs and [honey](https://www.vegansociety.com/go-vegan/why-honey-not-vegan) - as well as avoiding animal-derived materials, products tested on animals and places that use animals for entertainment.**